xd003/easyclone/README.md

 # Pre Requisites
 * Generate the service accounts and have them downloaded in a folder named accounts.
 Follow steps from [here](https://github.com/smartass08/Service-Accounts-to-Google-groups/blob/master/README.md) if you don't have service accounts yet.
-* Rename all those json files in numerical order using this [python script](https://del.dog/raw/saRename) & Create a new repository named accounts in your github account and upload all the service accounts json files directly in that repo
+* Create a new repository named accounts in your github account and upload all the service accounts json files directly in that repo

 # Credits
 * [rclone](https://github.com/rclone/rclone)